deen74/Kadeem-Pratt/README.md

 # Kadeem-Pratt
-Hey, I'm a passionate and hardworking cybersecurity professional, who is just starting this job field, but bring a diverse background from eletical system, softwere , programing and quality contorl.
+Hey, I'm a passionate and hardworking cybersecurity beginner, who is just starting this job field, but bring a diverse background from eletical system, softwere , programing and quality contorl.
 I'm actively seeking opportunities to contribute to innovative and security-focused organizations.

 ## 🛠️ Technical Skills